adeirman46/Secure-Controlled-Vehicle/Xoodyak_Decryption/README.md

-This folder created to use AEAD Xoodyak Cryptography to decrypt ciphertext
+This folder created to use Xoodyak-AEAD Cryptography to decrypt ciphertext

 ### How to run
 1. `g++ bitstring.cpp Cyclist.cpp decrypt.cpp transformations.cpp Xoodoo.cpp Xoodyak.cpp -o output` <br>